KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Olivia Birdsong.md

  > [!Warning]- Spoilers Ahead
  > Per request of Jackson Felwinter, Olivia's trauma, mind and heart were fixed, with the downside of the Pamnesia spell
 ##### Abilities
-Olivia is a level 16 College of Eloquence Bard (19 + 2 spells)
+Olivia is a level 16 College of Eloquence Bard

 ```statblock
 layout: Basic 5e Layout Copy